Supporting young people with managing emotions (CPD33G)

 After completing this course, you will understand:

-• the function of three key parts of the brain and their impact on behaviour and learning
+- key functions of three areas of the brain and their influence on emotional behaviour and learning.

-• different mindfulness techniques and the range of activities you can use to promote them
+- practical mindfulness techniques and a range of engaging activities to promote emotional regulation.

-• how to help young people and yourself understand the brain, emotions and behaviour in order to promote emotional regulation
+- strategies to help both young people and yourself understand emotional responses to enhance emotional regulation.

 Who is this course for?